lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 2. one containing all the particles that have only electrons and/or positrons as childrens;
 3. a last one with the remaining electrons/positrons, namely those coming from particles that have both $e^\pm$ and other particles between their childres.

-This strategy allows us to profit from the better mass resolution introduced by the PV refitting, where possible (point 2.).
+The choice of the container in point 2. allows us to profit from the better mass resolution introduced by the PV refitting, where possible.

-We implemented at this purpose the `e_finder` and the `has_electron` functions.

 The four-momenta of all electrons and other particles are then summed up separately to obtain two `LorentzVector` variables `P_e_tot` and `P_h_tot` that are used to compute $\alpha$.
-This latter is then used to correct the momenta of the electronic part of the decay chain: it is multiplied to the space component of the four-momenta, while the energy component is re-computed as follows:
+This is later used to correct the momenta of the electrons/positrons in the decay chain: it is multiplied by the space component of the four-momenta, while the energy component is re-computed as follows:
 $$E_e = \sqrt{\alpha^2 * (p_X^ 2 + p_Y^ 2 +p_Z^ 2) + m_{e (PDG)}^2}$$

-The mother's corrected four-momentum is then computed summing the 4 moemnta of the daughters after having applied this correction, and the invariant mass is returned.
+The corrected four-momentum of the original particle is then computed summing the 4 momenta of the daughters after having applied this correction, and the invariant mass is returned.

-The code and headers in `Particles*.{cpp,h}` are repeated a second time for implementing the version of the code that considers the user-defined primary vertex: this just requires adding this vertex as an imput argument.
+The code and headers in `Particles38.{cpp,h}` are repeated a second time for implementing the version of the code that considers the user-defined primary vertex: this just requires adding this vertex as an input argument.

 The final modification that is required to the LoKi code is to add the following lines in Phys/LoKiPhys/python/LoKiPhys/functions.py:
 ```python